WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

     - This does seem like a "web of objects", where each object communicates with another via some kind of message, right?

     - Notice that there is no inheritance involved. **We are designing a loosely coupled objects that communicate with each other**.
 We are NOT concerned with hierarchical relationships.

+## Responsibility Driven Design 101

+- We are already thinking in terms of _behavior_ rather than _implementation_.

+  - The next step is to start thinking about _responsibilities_.

+- **See the _behavior_ as a set of responsibilities of a given object**.

+- Objects _"come and go"_. **Objects fulfil set of responsibilities enforced by set of interfaces, types or abstract classes**.

+- **We are not in the business of creating models that mimic the real-world**.
+We are in the **business of creating models that get things done**.

+  - Do not make the mistake of modeling the real world 1:1.
+You are writing software, where "regular" law of physics do not apply!

+> All models are wrong.
+Some are useful.

+### Responsibilities

+- Applications contain a set of non-functional requirements.
+For the objects to _do the actual work_, one has to break the requirements into _responsibilities_.

+- **Having a set of responsibilities is great as it makes explicit about what is required to make the application work**.

+### Roles

+- So you have the responsibilities.
+Now, focus on finding the roles by thinking about _use cases_ and the _domain layer_.

+  - Notice how much easier it is to come up with a list of _roles_ by looking at the set of _responsibilities_.

+### Collaborators

+- _Collaborators_ make use of other _roles_ (or _objects_) to achieve a complex task.

+  - Think about a "client" asking a contractor to do something.
+The contractor might elicit the help of other people who specialize in certain things.

+- **Finding _collaborators_ is not a small feat**.
+It could be quite difficult at first.

+### Object stereotypes

+- You might it helpful to **generalize set of _roles_ a given object can perform into stereotypes**.

+  - The Information Holder
+    - These are known as **_value objects_ or _data transfer objects_**.
+They **hold information and can derive data from that information**.
+  - The Structurer
+    - These **maintain relationship between objects or values**.
+Think a _hash table_ or a _cache_.
+  - ## The Service Provider
+  - The Coordinator
+  - The Controller
+  - The Interfacer